svaderia/svaderia.github.io/_posts/wiki/2024-05-28-recursive-lambda-fn-in-cpp.md

+---
+title: "Recursive lambda fn in CPP"
+tags: [cpp]
+excerpt: "recur(recur, on, this)"
+---

 For an annonymous lambda function in Cpp, when you want to self reference it using the following way,  always put the return type in the signature.
 ```cpp